droundy/fac/web/documentation.md

 1. Add option to output a Makefile for the build.

-2. Teach the benchmarking scripts to save their data in text files and separate out plotting.
-Thus the (small) files could be added to the git repository.
-This could also enable creation of (slightly arbitrary) quantitative benchmark metrics through averaging.

 3. Add continuous build mode, in which we monitor input files for changes and rebuild as needed.
 Ideally we would use inotify or similar to handle this with minimal CPU overhead.